Fast methods for denoising matrix completion formulations, with applications to robust seismic data interpolation: LR-BPDN Algorithm

-It can be seen that for a large number of projected gradient iterations, the cost of the nuclear norm formulation becomes significantly larger than our factorized formulation.
-Moreover, based on the analysis in section \ref{sec:BurMont}, if the rank of the factors $L$ and $R$ is at least equal to $k$, then the factorized LASSO subproblems are guaranteed to find a global minimum for the nuclear norm LASSO subproblems.
-Consequently, both formulations will have the same number of Pareto curve updates, since the derivates are necessarily equal at any global minimum whenever $\rho$ is strictly convex\footnote{It is shown in~\cite{AravkinBurkeFriedlander:2012} that for any differentiable convex $\rho$, the dual problem for the residual $r = b - \Sc{A}x$ has a unique solution.
+Finally, both standard and factorized versions of the algorithm require computing the maximum singular value in order to compute $v'(\tau)$.
+The analysis in section \ref{sec:BurMont} shows that if the chosen rank of the factors $L$ and $R$ is larger than or equal to the rank of the global minimizers of the nuclear norm LASSO subproblems, then any local minimizer of the factorized LASSO subproblem corresponds to a global minimizer for the convex nuclear norm LASSO formulation.
+Consequently, both formulations will have similar of Pareto curve updates, since the derivates are necessarily equal at any global minimum whenever $\rho$ is strictly convex\footnote{It is shown in~\cite{AravkinBurkeFriedlander:2013} that for any differentiable convex $\rho$, the dual problem for the residual $r = b - \Sc{A}x$ has a unique solution.
 Therefore, {\it any} global minimum for~\eqref{LASSO} guarantees a unique residual when $\rho$ is strictly convex, and the claim follows, since the derivative only depends on the residual.}.
-Therefore, when the chosen rank of the factors $L$ and $R$ is appropriately large, our factorized formulation will not require additional Pareto curve updates compared to the classic nuclear norm~\eqref{BPDN} formulation.

-Note that it may also be possible to take advantage of randomization techniques as proposed in~\cite{Halko2011}, and/or Lanczos methods, to speed up standard SVD-based approaches.
-However, we do not know of an existing algorithm for rank minimization that implements this strategy.
-For this reason, in section~\ref{sec:NumericalResults}, we compare only with TFOCS~\cite{TFOCS} for the least squares~\eqref{BPDN} formulation (see Table~\ref{table3}).